legendu-net/blog/misc/content/2019-11-04-install-kotlin.markdown

 Things on this page are fragmentary and immature notes/thoughts of the author.
 It is not meant to readers but rather for convenient reference of the author and future improvement.
 **

-**
-Things on this page are fragmentary and immature notes/thoughts of the author.
-It is not meant to readers but rather for convenient reference of the author and future improvement.
-**

 ## Ubuntu

 Unfortunately,